1Panel-dev/appstore/apps/minio/README_en.md

 MinIO is compatible with Amazon S3, allowing integration with existing S3 tools and applications.
 This compatibility simplifies migration and scaling of existing S3 workloads.

-### Multi-Tenant Support
+### Multi-Tenancy Support

-MinIO supports multi-tenant environments, enabling independent storage spaces and access controls for different organizations or users within a single MinIO instance.
+MinIO supports multi-tenancy environments, enabling independent storage spaces and access controls for different organizations or users within a single MinIO instance.

 ### Version Control